-6 Finishing up
+6 Finish up

 - 1. Make sure you document your code in the Procedures tab, and that you write up your experiments in the Information tab. - 2.
-For extra credit use the heuristic value in coloring the nodes on the agenda so that when the switch show-agenda is on, the program shows which patches have higher heuristic value. - 3.
+For extra credit use the heuristic value to color the nodes on the agenda so that when the switch show-agenda is on, the program shows which patches have higher heuristic value. - 3.
 Rename your program robots-<myname>.nlogo, where <myname> is your name, so my program would be named robots-parsons.nlogo. - 4.
-Send your program to me.
+Subit your program through the submission site.